Psoriatic arthritis: Diagnosis

 Other symptoms that are more typical of psoriatic arthritis than other forms of arthritis include enthesitis (inflammation in the Achilles tendon (at the back of the heel) or the plantar fascia (bottom of the feet)), and dactylitis (sausage-like swelling of the fingers or toes).
+Enthesitis also occurs in axial spondyloarthritis.

+Imaging

 Differential diagnosis

 Several conditions can mimic the clinical presentation of psoriatic arthritis including rheumatoid arthritis, osteoarthritis, reactive arthritis, gouty arthritis, systemic lupus erythematosus, and inflammatory bowel disease-associated arthritis.

-In contrast to psoriatic arthritis, rheumatoid arthritis tends to affect the proximal joints (e.g., the metacarpophalangeal joints), involves a greater number of joints than psoriatic arthritis, and affect them symmetrically.
+In contrast to psoriatic arthritis, rheumatoid arthritis tends to affect the proximal joints (e.g., the metacarpophalangeal joints), involves a greater number of joints than psoriatic arthritis, and affects them symmetrically.
 Involvement of the spinal joints is more suggestive of psoriatic arthritis than rheumatoid arthritis.

-Osteoarthritis shares certain clinical features with psoriatic arthritis such as its tendency to affect multiple distal joints in an asymmetric pattern.
-Unlike psoriatic arthritis, osteoarthritis does not typically involve inflammation of the sacroiliac joint.
-Psoriatic arthritis sometimes affects only one joint and is sometimes confused for gout or pseudogout when this happens.
+Rheumatoid factor (RF) and cyclic citrullinated peptide autoantibodies are typically found in the blood of people with RA, but not, as a rule, in those with PsA.